monero-project/monero/ANONYMITY_NETWORKS.md

 Run `monerod` as often as possible to conceal when transactions are being sent.
 Future versions will also have peers that first receive a transaction over an anonymity network delay the broadcast to public peers by a randomized amount.
-This will not completetely mitigate a user who syncs up sends then quits, in part because this rule is not enforceable, so this mitigation strategy is simply a best effort attempt.
+This will not completely mitigate a user who syncs up sends then quits, in part because this rule is not enforceable, so this mitigation strategy is simply a best effort attempt.